-Here, on the Maturity date, you will receive the Final Return of 8.99%.
-The total return will correspond to 1.33% APY.
+Here, on the Maturity date, you will receive the Final Return of 18.93%.
+The total return will correspond to 2.51% APY.

 At maturity, depositors will receive the Maturity Redemption Amount, which will equal the Principal Amount, plus the Interest Payment Amount.
-The Interest Payment Amount equals the Principal Amount multiplied by the Final Return.
-Accordingly, at maturity, the Maturity Redemption Amount in this example would equal \$1,000 plus \$1,000 multiplied by 8.99%.
+The Interest Payment Amount equals the Principal Amount multiplied by the greater of (A) the Minimum Return and (B) the Final Return.
+Accordingly, at maturity, the Maturity Redemption Amount in this example would equal \$1,000 plus \$1,000 multiplied by the greater of (a) 1.50% and (b) 18.93%.
+Since the Final Return is greater than 1.50%, the CDs would pay \$1,189.29 at maturity.

-Example 3 shows that where the Final Return is greater than zero, the depositor will be paid a return based on the Final Return.
+Example 3 shows that where the Final Return exceeds the Minimum Return, the depositor will be paid a return based on the Final Return.